 This project aims to engage both academic and non-academic audiences, encouraging further enquiry into the role of writers in intelligence.
 To stimulate cross-disciplinary dialogue between Literary and Intelligence studies, our programme includes a symposium in which leading scholars from each discipline will be brought together, leading to a ground-breaking collection of essays.
 Our public engagement strategy includes a major author event, as well as an innovative online exhibition on the Google Arts & Culture Platform.
 Our blog 'Writers in Intelligence' will provide a space for ongoing debate and dialogue between intelligence and the people.

 Related Research Group(s)

-Contemporary Writing - The centre facilitates, promotes and disseminates cutting-edge creative, critical and socially-engaged work within English Studies and affiliated fields.
+Contemporary Writing - The group facilitates, promotes and disseminates cutting-edge creative, critical and socially-engaged work within English Studies and affiliated fields.

 Project last modified 27/04/2021